Five things that need addressing as defending WNBA champion Storm open training camp

 Hughes doesn’t think he’ll need to overhaul Seattle’s defensive schemes, but simply plugging in new players and expecting similar results isn’t realistic.

-The Storm appears to have a vacancy in the starting lineup that will go to either Katie Lou Samuelson, Kennedy Burke or Mikiah ‘Kiki’ Herbert Harrigan.
+The Storm appears to have a vacancy in the starting lineup that will go to either Katie Lou Samuelson, Kennedy Burke or Mikiah “Kiki” Herbert Harrigan.

-Unfortunately for Seattle, neither player is currently at training camp and solving that little mystery will go a long ways in determining how much the Storm will need to trap and double team opposing players.
+Unfortunately for Seattle, the players aren’t at training camp and solving that little mystery will go a long way in determining how much the Storm will need to trap and double-team opposing players.

 3. Optimize Breanna Stewart